Acizza/bcnotif/README.md

   # How much (as a multiplier) the current listeners of a feed need to be above the saved average to set the unskewed average immediately
   Jump Required To Set: 4.0
 ```

-By default, the configuration file is only read once when the program is launched.
-To have it be read on every update, you can launch the program with the `--alwaysloadconfig` flag.